Measuring Your Advertising Funnel

 select received_at, url from <site>.pages where url like '%/warehouses%' and search like '%ttg=2' order by received_at

-We hope this overview helps explain the technical nuances of measuring what happens when a customer finds you via an ad!
-If you have any other questions, please feel free to share them in the Segment Community for discussion.
+We hope this overview helps explain the technical nuances of measuring what happens when a customer finds you using an ad!
+If you have any other questions, feel free to share them in the Segment Community for discussion.

 This page was last modified: 15 Jul 2022